The Best Pets for Apartment Living

 Intelligent but short-lived, domesticated rats might not seem like an “exotic” pet, but raising and training one is vastly different than owning a dog or cat.
 Rats are quiet and affectionate creatures that require little maintenance but enjoy a lot of social engagement from their humans.
 Be sure to socialize your rat by handling them for a long time every day to get them used to you.

 Commonly seen in pet stores all around the country, bearded dragons are a popular lizard for first-time reptile owners.
 They’re rarely aggressive toward humans and enjoy regular handling.
 They can even live to be 14 years old!
 Just be sure to pick out a bearded dragon from a reputable breeder that knows what variety it is so you can plan for its growth.
-Some types of bearded dragon can grow up to two feet long.
+Some types of bearded dragon can grow up to two feet long, so be sure to consider how much space you’ll have in your apartment as they grow.

 Fish are traditionally a low energy pet, not requiring much in the way of daily attention aside from feeding and tank cleaning.
 They are, however, more of a financial investment than many would have you believe.
-Do your research on the types and sizes of fish you want to own and find out if they need salt water or fresh water before committing to your purchase.
+Do your research on the types and sizes of fish you want to own and find out if they’re a saltwater or freshwater fish before committing to your purchase and adding a fish tank to your apartment.

 Living With Your Pets in an Apartment

-Put food away.
 Don’t leave plates out for an intrepid cat or bird to get into.
 They could eat something toxic to them, which means an expensive vet bill, or mess up their diet, potentially leaving you with a gross surprise when you get home from work.
+Keep your kitchen neat and organized to minimize the risk of pets getting into your food.

-Create a play space.
 If your apartment only has one bedroom, this may end up being your living room.
 But if you have a spare room, turn that into a fun play space for your smaller pets.
 Cats and small dogs can benefit from this, especially if bad weather prevents outdoor playtime.
-This space will also encourage them to play away from any valuable items you may have, like televisions or video game systems.
+This space will also encourage them to play away from any valuable items you may have, like TVs or video game systems.

 While you might not be able to get extravagant with your pet’s accommodations, there are plenty of small ways you can make living in an apartment with your animal companion fun and comfortable for everyone.
 Coming home to a happy pet, no matter where you live, is a great feeling that you can achieve with just a few tweaks to your living space.